 Take full control of your trackpad

-Once you get going with BetterTouchTool, you'll wonder how you ever lived without it before — the Mac's trackpad can just do so much, and when you get BTT Remote involved to fully control your Mac from your iPhone or iPad, the sky is the limit.
-In fact, BetterTouchTool is a little like Setapp itself, helping you do more with your Mac than you ever thought you could.
+Once you get going with BetterTouchTool, you'll wonder how you ever lived without it before — the Mac's trackpad can just do so much.
+And when you get BTT Remote involved to fully control your Mac from your iPhone or iPad, the sky's the limit.